Types Of Tennis Court Surfaces: An Ultimate Guide

 Grass Court

-Grass courts are the most classic form of tennis court surface and are inextricably linked with the sport’s heritage and status—most notably at Wimbledon.
+Grass courts are the classic version of tennis surfaces and still hold a pretty special place in the history of tennis – especially when you think of all those famous Wimbledon matches that really put them on the map.
 They consist of natural grass on a firm, well-drained foundation soil.
-Artifical turf flooring materials provide an unusual playing environment with a quick game and a low, sometimes capricious bounce, which can vary with turf condition, wear and tear, and moisture content.
+Tennis court flooring with artificial turf materials provide an unusual playing environment with a quick game and a low, sometimes capricious bounce, which can vary with turf condition, wear and tear, and moisture content.
 The cushy surface also soaks up impact, which makes it gentler on the body.

 Advantages